benmay100/slambot/README.md

 # Slambot

-A Custom Autonomous Mapping & Navigation Robot (Slambot) Which Can Be Run In Real Life And In Sim...
+A Custom Autonomous Mapping & Navigation Robot (Slambot) Which Can Be Run In Real Life And In Simulation.

 * A slam-enabled, Nav2 enabled, four-wheeled diff-drive robot.
 * The robot has four Motors (with encoders), a Lidar, Camera, and an IMU sensor.